from small one page howto to huge articles all in one place

 The optional relocated(5) table provides the information that is used in "user has moved to new_location" bounce messages.

-Normally, the relocated(5) table is specified as a text file that serves as input to the postmap(1) command.
-The result, an indexed file in dbm or db format, is used for fast searching by the mail system.
-Execute the command "postmap /etc/postfix/relocated" to rebuild an indexed file after changing the corresponding relocated table.
+Normally, the relocated(5) table is specified as a text file that serves as input to the postmap(1) command to create an indexed file for fast lookup.

 Table lookups are case insensitive.